eslint-stylistic/eslint-stylistic/docs/contribute/guide.md

 > We use pnpm v10.
 If you are working on multiple projects with different versions of pnpm, it's recommended to enable [Corepack](https://github.com/nodejs/corepack) by running `corepack enable`.

+### Running Docs

+This documentation site is built with [VitePress](https://vitepress.dev/).

+To run it locally, execute `pnpm docs` at the root folder.

 ### Running Tests

 #### Unit Tests